Generic Name: nafarelin nasal (NAF a REL in)

 if you are pregnant or breast-feeding.

-To make sure nafarelin nasal is safe for you, tell your doctor if you have:
+To make sure nafarelin nasal is safe for you, tell your doctor if you have ever had:

 polycystic ovary disease;